-New Relic's integrations include an integration for reporting your Microsoft Azure Database for PostgreSQL metrics and inventory data to New Relic.
+New Relic's integrations include an integration for reporting your Microsoft Azure Database for PostgreSQL metrics and other data to New Relic.
 This document explains how to activate the integration and describes the data reported.

 New Relic gathers database data from the Azure Database for PostgreSQL service, which provides fully managed, enterprise-ready PostgreSQL Community database as a service.
 The service provides high availability, elastic scaling, automatic backups, and data protection at-rest and in-motion.